 Jaganmohan Reddy PMLA case: ED attaches Rs 117.74 cr assets

-New Delhi, Jan 3 (PTI) The Enforcement Directorate today said it has attached assets worth Rs 117.74 crore in connection with its money laundering probe in a case against YSR Congress chief Jaganmohan Reddy and others.
+(Eds: Adding details) New Delhi, Jan 3 (PTI) The Enforcement Directorate (ED) today said it has attached assets worth Rs 117.74 crore in connection with its money laundering probe in a case against YSR Congress chief Jaganmohan Reddy and others.

 Official sources said the central probe agency's zonal office in Hyderabad issued a provisional order for attachment of these properties under the Prevention of Money Laundering Act (PMLA).